 Maryland is a land of military leaders.
 Within the state’s borders are 20 military facilities, including 12 major ones, supporting chemical and biological defense R&D, military intelligence, cybersecurity, and more.
 Walter Reed National Military Medical Center is the nation’s largest of its kind, and Fort George G. Meade is Maryland’s biggest employer.

-Maryland’s 9,000-plus aerospace and defense contractors, including leaders like Northrop Grumman, Lockheed Martin, and Booz Allen Hamilton, generate more than $33 billion a year, while the $57.4 billion military industry overall represents nearly one-fifth (17 percent) of the state’s total output.
+Maryland’s 10,000-plus aerospace and defense contractors, including leaders like Northrop Grumman, Lockheed Martin, and Booz Allen Hamilton, generate more than $39 billion a year.

 The nation’s largest organization of scientists, engineers, and technologists is right here in Maryland—it goes by the name NASA Goddard Space Flight Center.
 And NOAA provides products and services that affect one-third of the U.S. GDP.
 That’s some federal power right here in Maryland.